Landfill Leachate Water Treatment: Effective Solutions & Innovations

 The conventional chemical coagulation technique also has several limitations as well.
 Chemicals used for this method include alum and other metal salts.
 Among the main disadvantages of this method is both the operational costs and the high levels of solids sludge generation and its environmental impact.

-This process does not require any chemical addition, and has simplicity of equipment, relatively short retention times and low sludge generation rates.
+This continuous batch treatment process optimizes reaction times and enables minimal additional of chemicals in post clarification using a recirculating loop approach.
+This allows for simplicity of equipment, relatively short retention times and low sludge generation rates.

 Additionally, the typical higher salinity in leachate solutions leads to a reduction in the electrical energy consumed during this treatment process.